What is a Working Board? (Overview, Roles, and Responsibilities)

 - Governance and Compliance

 - Working board members also assume responsibilities for governance, ensuring that the organization adheres to its mission and complies with all regulatory requirements.
 Members should understand and uphold the organization’s bylaws, set ethical standards, and enforce policies that support transparency and accountability.
+Learn more about Governance and Compliance.

 When to Choose a Working Board